ozerlabs-proxy/vision-datasets-stats/ReadMe.md

 2. `SkyData`
     Our dataset: SkyData: UAV taken images dataset for object detection and tracking.

-3. `VisDrone` Vision Meets Drones: collected by the AISKYEYE team at Lab of Machine Learning and Data Mining, Tianjin University, China.
+3. `VisDrone DET` Vision Meets Drones: collected by the AISKYEYE team at Lab of Machine Learning and Data Mining, Tianjin University, China.
 The dataset consists of `288 video` clips formed by `261,908 frames` and `10,209 static` images, captured by various drone-mounted cameras.